FKMTime/docs/docs/production/setup-for-production.md

 docker compose up
 ```

-This will start backend, micro-connector, database and the frontend.
+This will start backend, micro-connector, database and frontend.